positively-charged/bcc/doc/details.md

 }
 ```

-In a namespace block, the `let` keyword is implied, so you get block scoping by default:
+In a namespace block qualified with `blockscoping`, the `let` keyword is implied, so you get block scoping by default:

 ```
-// In a namespace block, the `let` keyword is not necessary. namespace upmost {
+// In a namespace block, the `let` keyword is not necessary. blockscoping namespace {

 script "Main" open {
    int var = 123;